 - Combine seasoning and sprinkle over the fish.

-- Bake for 12-15 minutes or until just cooked through.
+- Bake the fish for 12-15 minutes or until just cooked through.

 - Serve fish with lemon slices and topped with parsley butter.

 Tip: You can use fresh lime as a great alternative to lemons.